 Fund financial statements begin on page 16.
 Fund financial reports provide detailed information about the City's major funds.
 Based upon restrictions on the use of monies, the City has established many funds which account for the multitude of services provided to our residents.
 However, these fund financial statements focus on the City's most significant funds.
-In the case of the City of Zanesville, our major funds are the General Fund, the Police Expenditure and Fire Operating Special Revenue Funds, and the Sewer, Water, and Sanitation Enterprise Funds.
+In the case of the City of Zanesville, our major funds are the General Fund, the Police Expenditure, Fire Operating, and the American Rescue Plan Special Revenue Funds, and the Sewer, Water, and Sanitation Enterprise Funds.

 Governmental Funds Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of expendable resources, as well on balances of expendable resources available at the end of the year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of expendable resources, as well as balances of expendable resources available at the end of the year.
 Such information may be useful in evaluating a government's near-term financing requirements.
+Because the focus of the governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
+By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
+Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

 City of Zanesville, Ohio

 Management's Discussion and Analysis

-For the Year Ended December 31, 2021
+For the Year Ended December 31, 2022

 Unaudited